 - Simple marble headstones mark the graves of the soldiers, the focus of the cemetery is the Tomb of the Unknowns, honoring the thousands of unidentified soldiers who died in battle.

-If you like and/or are interested in purchasing any photographic material from my site please visit my portfolio at Fotolia by Adobe Stock by clicking on the link
+Please visit my photography portfolio at Adobe Stock by clicking on the link below :